What to Do If Shopify is Down?

 How long does Shopify downtime last?

-Most outages are resolved within minutes to a few hours, depending on the cause.
+Most outages are short and resolved within minutes to a few hours.
+Major incidents are rare but are monitored closely by Shopify.

 Can I still process orders when Shopify is down?